-For consumers whose costs of electricity are controlled by a Regulated Price Plan (in place in Ontario since 2005), all rates referred to in the plan are set at 10.1 cents per kilowatt hour.
+For consumers whose costs of electricity are controlled by a Regulated Price Plan (in place in Ontario since 2005), all rates referred to in the plan were set by this regulation at 10.1 cents per kilowatt hour.
 This will not affect the cost of hydro for condominiums or other consumers that have opted to pay "spot pricing" or are enrolled in a retailer contract rather than being subject to a Regulated Price Plan.